 Each birth is a unique experience for mother and baby, but midwifery is about so much more than just delivering babies.
-It is about the professional care of mothers – before, during, and after the birth of their child; helping to keep mothers and babies safe and comfortable during this intimate and life changing experience.
+It is about the professional care of mothers – before, during, and after the birth of their child; helping to keep them safe and comfortable during this intimate and life-changing experience.

-If you have the compassion, care and courage needed, a degree in midwifery will teach you everything you need to know.
+There is a real demand for midwives now in hospitals around the country.
+If you have the compassion, care and courage needed, a degree in midwifery will teach you everything you need to know to kickstart your career.

 Why study at Buckinghamshire New University?

-Our new and exciting curriculum has been developed in conjunction with partner trusts and service users to develop the Future Midwife and Continuity of Care and Carer national model.
-Upon completion of the course you will gain professional registration to the Nursing and Midwifery Council.
+Midwives are fast-paced, challenging roles and we’ve designed our BSc (Hons) Midwifery to help equip you with all the skills and knowledge you need to start this exciting career.
+The curriculum has been developed in conjunction with partner trusts and service users to against the Future Midwife and Continuity of Care and Carer national model.

 What facilities can I use?

-The course will be taught out of both Aylesbury and Uxbridge campuses, with access to excellent simulation suites on both sites.
-This includes up-to-date equipment allowing for the simulation of midwifery skills to enable the learner to develop in a safe environment.
+The course will be taught out of both Aylesbury and Uxbridge campuses, taking a blended learning approach with on-campus and distance teaching.
+Both campuses have excellent simulation suites on both sites with up-to-date equipment, allowing for the simulation of midwifery skills enabling the learner to develop in a safe environment.

 What will I study?

-Whilst exact course structure is to be confirmed and subject to validation, the NMC standards (NMC 2019) are at the heart of this curriculum.
-This ensures that during your time at Buckinghamshire New University you will gain skills that enable you to provide effective, evidence based and person-centred care as a qualified midwife.
-The degree programme will be delivered over 3 years.
+The NMC standards (NMC, 2019) are at the heart of this curriculum.
+This ensures that during your time at Buckinghamshire New University, you will gain skills that enable you to provide effective, evidence-based and individualised care as a qualified midwife.

 How will I be taught and assessed?

-Theoretical teaching will consist of a range of lectures, seminars, digital virtual learning and tutorials.
-Some of the teaching will be face-to-face contact, some will be directed or guided learning and some will be independent learning.
+Theoretical teaching will consist of a range of lectures, seminars, virtual learning and tutorials.
+Some of the teaching will be face-to-face, some will be directed or guided learning, and the rest will be independent learning.

-Theoretical assessments will include a combination of presentations, essay’s, exams, OSCE’s (Observed Structured Clinical examinations) and Viva’s (oral examinations) to allow for all learners to exceed.
-Assessment is also 50% practice-based assessment throughout the course, which is conducted by Midwifery supervisors and assessors, with support of academic assessors.
+50% of your assessments will be theoretical and will include a combination of presentations, essays, exams, OSCE’s (Observed Structured Clinical examinations) and viva’s (oral examinations) to allow for all learners to exceed.
+The remaining 50% will be practice-based throughout the course, which is conducted by midwifery supervisors and assessors, with support of academic assessors.

-We offer a variety of clinical experiences in a range of settings and the main NHS Trusts we are currently working with include:
+The main NHS Trusts we are currently working with for clinical placements include: